pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 - `console.image` sets the image to use for the console.
 This can be left at the defaults unless instructed.

-- `console.podLables` specifies lables to add to the console pod.
+- `console.podLabels` specifies labels to add to the console pod.

 - `console.resources` specifies resources and limits in standard kubernetes format.
 It is left unset by default.